BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-viction.md

 ### 6.4 Check the deployment transaction <a href="#0b1e" id="0b1e"></a>

-If you want to verify that your contract was deployed successfully, you can check on **TomoScan** [testnet](https://testnet.tomoscan.io/) (or [mainnet](https://tomoscan.io/)).
+If you want to verify that your contract was deployed successfully, you can check on **VicScan** [testnet](https://testnet.tomoscan.io/) (or [mainnet](https://tomoscan.io/)).
 In the search field, type in the transaction ID for your new contract.

 You should see details about the transaction, including the block number where the transaction was secured.

 ![](<../.gitbook/assets/image (32).png>)

-You can also enter your wallet address on the TomoScan search bar.
+You can also enter your wallet address on the VicScan search bar.
 You will find 4 transactions out.
 Your contract has been successfully deployed to Viction.

 **Congratulations!** You’ve deployed your contract to Viction using Truffle.
 You have written your first smart contract and deployed it to a public blockchain.
 It’s time to interact with our smart contract now to make sure it does what we want.